cassianorsd/react-openlayers-styled-map/README.md

 ![NPM](https://img.shields.io/npm/l/react-openlayers-styled-map)

-This (react-openlayers-styled-map) is a React.JS component made in TypeScrypt.
+This (react-openlayers-styled-map) is a React.JS component made in Typescript.
 It acts as a wrapper around [OpenLayers](https://openlayers.org/) map object and tries to supress the complexity of a starting map project.